Staying Strong After GLP-1 Is Possible

 Here’s what happens:

-None of these changes means weight regain is guaranteed; they just explain why your body might feel different for a while.
+Again, it’s important to keep in mind that none of these changes means weight regain is guaranteed; they just explain why your body might feel different for a while.

 How to Support Your Body Before, During, and After GLP-1s